 According the survey most of the elderly people do exercise less or more.
 Excersising in this point can also be functional exercise (like household work), but still structured and guided sport activities are considered to be an important issue by elderly people.
 For this reason a mixed service package where health tourism will be completed with guided sport activities and medical checks would be an interesting service model and alternative for companies.

 The internet use as key component for ITC solutions is widespread in the regiones.
-Nevertheless, North-Hungary is an interesting exception where 60% of elder don’t use it at all.
+Nevertheless, North-Hungary is an interesting exception where 60% of elderly don’t use it at all.
 Training programs in this field could be a new market opportunity for entities.

 Final document will be included into the project guide that will be published at the end of the project in June, 2013.